queenofdowntime/queenofdowntime.github.io/blog/hiking-in-cairngorms.md

 While people do happily pack themselves in like sardines (in non-Covid years at least), they are teeny and space may run out by the time you get there.
 Bring a tent.

-I took a 2 person tent which, while weighing around than 1.5kg, I worried before going would be overkill for just me.
+I took a 2 person tent which, weighing around 1.7kg, I worried would be overkill for just me.
 In the end I was glad of the extra space and comfort.
 The weather was pretty crap most of the time, which meant I had no option of hanging around outside when I was as camp.
 I will eventually spend some Serious Money and buy